Greensburg tornado: Other tornadoes

-Greensburg has seen other tornadoes around its borders, before and after the 2007 tornado.
-On May 22, 1923, an F3-rated tornado grazed the edge of town, injuring eight people and affecting 40 homes.
+Greensburg has seen other tornadoes around its borders before and after the 2007 tornado, including multiple significant (EF2+) tornadoes over the years.
+On May 22, 1923, an F3-rated tornado grazed the edge of the city, injuring eight people and affecting 40 homes.
 On June 16, 1928, an F2 tornado tracked 40 mi (Note: Possibly a tornado family.) through areas west and south of Greensburg, injuring two people.
+On May 5, 2007, the day following the EF5 tornado, a much weaker tornado tracked a short distance west of the city; surveyors had been assessing damage from the night before approximately 30 minutes before the tornado touched down.

 In April 2012, a large EF3 tornado, described by the National Weather Service as "eerily similar to the Greensburg tornado", developed west of Greensburg and moved towards Macksville, crossing over areas that had been hit during the 2007 tornado.
-On May 18, 2025, amid a destructive tornado outbreak across the region, a strong EF3 tornado moved through areas south and east of Greensburg, prompting a tornado emergency for the town, the second time in Greensburg's history that one had been issued.
+On May 18, 2025, amid a destructive tornado outbreak across the region, a strong EF3 tornado moved through areas south and east of Greensburg, prompting a tornado emergency for the city, the second time in Greensburg's history that one had been issued.
 The tornado damaged the community of Brenham, although no fatalities or injuries were recorded.
-Television station KAKE described the tornado as "stirring up painful memories" of the 2007 tornado.
+Television station KAKE described the tornado as "stirring up painful memories" of the 2007 event.